MDMDevOps/mdm-show-manager/readme.txt

 3. Show calendar

 == Changelog ==
+= v1.2.1 - March 11, 2016 =
+* Fixed small bug that made datetime object in calendar skip certain times

+= v1.2.0 - March 3, 2016 =
+* Added Email and Website support to social profiles

+= v1.1.3 - March 3, 2016 =
+* Minor bug fix with permalinks when network activated

+= v1.1.2 - March 2, 2016 =
+* Added multisite support for the update system

+= v1.1.1 - March 2, 2016 =
+* Added the option to disable archives, and use a static page instead

+= v1.1.0 alpha - March 2, 2016 =
+* Updated widget code
+* Added redirect functionality
+* Added content shortcode
+* Added social profile integration for individual shows
+* Fixed bug on master schedule rebase that limited shows to 10
+* Updated admin display to be more consistant with Wordpress core styles

 = v1.0.0 alpha - Febuary 10, 2016 =
 * Added plugin base code to repository